dunky11/voicesmith/README.md

 ## Build from source

 1. Follow steps 1 - 4 from above.
-2. Run make, his will build an installer dependent on your operating system.
-The installer will be placed inside the out folder in the projects root.
+2. Run make, this will create a folder named out with an installer inside.
+The installer will be different based on your operating system.

     ```
     npm make